liamsmith3194/ace-of-steaks/README.md

     -   'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
     -   'template literal syntax' is only available in ES6 (use 'esversion: 6'.
 - [PEP8](http://pep8online.com/) Python linter was used to ensure there were no syntax errors in the project.
-On the first use my code produced over 45 warnings and/or errors including:
+Checking all individual files separately produced numerous errors.
+On the first use my code produced over 30 warnings and/or errors including:
 - "blank line contains whitespace"
 - "indentation is not a multiple of four"
 - "line too long (93 > 79 characters)"